This information explains the causes, diagnosis, and treatment of neurogenic bladder.Back to top

 - Give you a physical exam.

 - Have you complete an ultrasound of the bladder.
 This is a procedure that uses sound waves to produce images of your bladder.

-- During this procedure, you will urinate and then have an ultrasound done to see how much urine remained in your bladder.
+- During this procedure, you will urinate and then have an ultrasound done to see how much urine stayed in your bladder.
 No radiation is involved in this test.

-- Ask you to record the time at which you urinate and the amount of urine you pass for 3 days in a row
+- Ask you to write down the time you urinate and the amount of urine you pass for 3 days in a row.

 - If you have to do this, your doctor will give you more information.